Knees are more fragile than people believe.

 Another popular treatment option is physical therapy.
 Physical therapy helps individuals restructure their body’s biomechanics.
 By emphasizing the use of lateral muscles and boosting their strength, physical trainers can help reduce the pain an individual feels throughout their everyday motions.

 4. Steroid Injections

-Surgery is often a last resort for individuals.
-Long recovery periods, expensive medical bills, and minute success rates make surgery impractical solution for knee pain treatment.
+Surgery is often the last resort for individuals seeking pain relief.
+Long recovery periods, expensive medical bills, and variable success rates make surgery an impractical solution for knee pain treatment.

-Both PRP and stem cell therapies work in a similar way.
-Doctors extract tissues directly from the patient’s body, process them, and then reinject them into the site of injury.
+Both of these therapies work similarly.
+Doctors extract tissues directly from the patient’s body, process them, and then reinject them into the injury site.
 These cells then create a suitable environment for tissue repair by calling the body’s natural healing factors to the site of injury.
-These healing factors, coupled with chemical signals from the PRP and stem cells, can rebuild and repair damaged tissue, thereby restoring function to the knee.

 - Platelet-Rich Plasma (PRP) Therapy.
 The PRP procedure isolates platelets from the patient’s blood plasma and then injects them into the injured knee.
 Platelets are healing components of our body that release 10 Growth Factors to promote the growth of healthy tissues.
 They also send chemical signals to attract healing cells in your blood and creates a web-like sticky structure called fibrin.
 This speeds up the recovery at the injury site.